John Niland (American football)

-John Hugh Niland (born February 29, 1944) is an American former professional football player who was an offensive guard in the National Football League (NFL) for the Dallas Cowboys and Philadelphia Eagles.
+John Hugh Niland (February 29, 1944 – August 15, 2026) was an American professional football player who was an offensive guard in the National Football League (NFL) for the Dallas Cowboys and Philadelphia Eagles.
 He was a six-time Pro Bowler and a three-time All-Pro.
-He played college football for the Iowa Hawkeyes.
+He played college football for the Iowa Hawkeyes, and was a two-time All-American.

 In 2021, the Professional Football Researchers Association named Niland to the PFRA Hall of Very Good Class of 2021.

 Early life

-Niland was born on February 29, 1944, in Quincy, Massachusetts.
+Niland was born in Quincy, Massachusetts, on February 29, 1944.
 He was placed for adoption when he was two years old.
 Niland was raised by his adopted family in Amityville, Suffolk County, Long Island, living in the black community (although the family was white).
 His father was an unemployed alcoholic, his mother made minimum wage, and he began working at age nine for 50 cents and pizza.
-He went through a period of stealing hub cabs for extra money.
+He went through a period of stealing hub caps for extra money.
 Niland found out he was adopted when applying for a drivers license at 16 years old.

 He attended Amityville Memorial High School, where he was an All-State fullback as a senior.
 He graduated in 1962.
-During his playing days with the Cowboys, he would send money to the school to serve as scholarship funds for two student athletes to help financially toward college.
+During his playing days with the Cowboys, Niland would send money to the school to serve as annual scholarship fund to help two student athletes financially toward attending college.

-Niland was inducted into the Suffolk Sports Hall of Fame on Long Island in the Football Category with the Class of 1997.

-College football
+College career

-He accepted a football scholarship from the University of Iowa, where he started out as a fullback, before being converted into an offensive tackle and becoming a starter at right tackle as a sophomore.
-He was moved to offensive guard as a junior.
+Niland accepted a football scholarship from the University of Iowa.
+He began his college career as a fullback, before being converted into an offensive tackle and becoming a starter at right tackle as a sophomore.
+Niland was moved to offensive guard as a junior.

-Niland was a first-team All-American selection his senior year (1965), as well as being selected All-Big 10.
+He was a first-team All-American selection his senior year (1965), as well as being selected All-Big 10.
 He was a second-team All-American selection in 1964 by the Newspaper Enterprise Association, and second-team All-Big 10 that year as well.
-After his senior year, he played in the East West Shrine Game, the Chicago College Allstar game (where he was unsuccessful in blocking against Green Bay Packer Hall of Fame defensive tackle Henry Jordan), and the Hula Bowl.
-He won these honors, even though his Iowa teams had losing records of 3–6 in 1964, and 1–9 in 1965.
+After his senior year, Niland played in the East West Shrine Game, the Hula Bowl, and the Chicago College All-Star Game, where he was unsuccessful in blocking against Green Bay Packer Hall of Fame defensive tackle Henry Jordan.
+Niland won these honors and all-star recognition, even though his Iowa teams had losing records of 3–6 in 1964, and 1–9 in 1965.

-In 1989, he was named to the Iowa All-Time Football Team.
-In 2006, he was inducted into the University of Iowa Athletics Hall of Fame.